-Any student wishing to change his or her degree to another degree must meet the requirements set out below, and a Request to Transfer Degree Course form must be completed.
-Forms are available from the Student Enquiry Service, Lincoln Building, or by telephoning (02) 9850 7314.
+Any student wishing to change his or her degree to another degree must meet the requirements set out below.
+At set times of the year students are permitted to request an internal transfer of courses.
+A Request to Transfer Degree Course form, available from the Student Enquiry Service (Lincoln Building) or by telephoning (02) 9850 7314, must be lodged by the student.